identithree/ip/THIRD_PARTY_LIBRARIES.md

 ```

 ## Apache License
-The following libraries use the MIT License:
+The following libraries use the Apache License:

  - geoip-lite